447327642/Note-2.0/Study/Course/Java Smart Phone Dev/18641-class-notes.md

 + Assignment1 18.5/20
 	+ No class descrition on the top of class
 	+ No package structure.
 Give meaningful names to package
++ Assignment2 19.5/20
+	+ Abstract class should have method

 ## 31 Aug.
 Mon